 So, then the question is, what are we supposed to do when we do not have records of critical incidents and events that may have led to an injury.
 Or the reason you are now dealing with a chronic ailment that may qualify for a disability claim?
 If you thought, I need to phone a battle buddy; you are on the right track.
-Buddy letters aka lay statements can be very very helpful to prove your case in the absence of complete records.
+Buddy letters aka lay/witness statements, VA form 21-10210 can be very helpful to prove your case in the absence of complete records.

 That vulnerable place where you feel defeated, tired, out of energy, and plainly sick and tired of being sick and tired.
 This perspective is gold when you consider your diagnosis and medical evidence along with your personal statement.
 This rationale also applies to many other ailments you might be suffering from (PTSD, Erectile dysfunction, Female Sexual Arousal Disorder and so on)

-While the focus of your buddy statements may vary, one of the things I tell the Veterans I work with is that this is the icing on the cake.
+While the focus of submitting a buddy statement may vary, one of the things I tell the Veterans I work with is that this is the icing on the cake.
 You don’t want too much, but just enough to help the rater understand your truth.
 Be SPECIFIC to the condition the buddy letter is addressing!
-Often one the many pitfalls veterans fall into is they think someone else will piece together your story.
+Often one of the many pitfalls veterans fall into is they think someone else will piece together your story.
 The reality is you have to own your situation, your story, and your claim.

 Don’t cheat yourself out of your hard-earned benefits and right to plead your case for your disability claim.
 We might not all have every key detail annotated on a military service treatment record, but with your personal statement and key buddy statement to piece together your story you have a much better chance.
 If you need help don’t go it alone, your trust Veteran Coaches are here to help.